About Ketosis

 Users should be aware of normal fluctuations, although a good indicator Ketur Reagent Sticks are not a guaranteed result.
 EG: Illness, Stress, lack of water, plenty of water, Menstral Cycle which may affect the results.

-What can I expect after finishing my Ketosis Plan?
+What can I expect after finishing my Plan?

 It is advised to re-introduce food groups slowly, specifically carbohydrates.
 Using our Weight Stabilisation Plan and then other plans as calorie controlled increase steps is highly recommended and the ideal solution.
 This will help you returning back to conventional healthy eating which is then made easy and will encourage a new healthy eating regime for you to adopt for successful weight management.